 Admission to these Academies requires the student to be nominated by a government official, undergo a medical exam and fitness test, and meet the academic and age requirements.
 Serious consideration of these requires advanced planning and confidence that a career in the military is the right choice for you.
 The acceptance rates for these Academies range between 7%–10%; therefore, students submitting applications should be prepared to have alternative options for college.

-There are numerous options for students wishing to pursue military careers. if one of these is out of reach, check out our list of military colleges to find one that'll help you achieve your service and academic goals.
+There are numerous options for students wishing to pursue military careers.
+If one of these is out of reach, check out our list of military colleges to find one that can help you achieve your service and academic goals.